Sandra Braman

-Sandra Braman (born 1951) is a full professor in the Department of Communication at Texas A&M University.
+Sandra Braman (born 1951) is a professor in the Department of Media and Information at Michigan State University.
+She is a senior scholar at the James H. and Mary B. Quello Center at Michigan State, a fellow at the International Communication Association, an Ostrom Workshop affiliate at Indiana University, and an editor of the Information Policy series published by MIT Press.

+Education

+Braman holds a PhD in Journalism and Mass Communication from the University of Minnesota.
+During her time as a doctoral candidate, she wrote the paper titled The "Facts" of El Salvador According to Objective and New Journalism (Journal of Communication Inquiry, 1985).

+Career

-Braman's work on the macro-level effects of digital technologies and their policy implications has been supported by the United States National Science Foundation and by the Ford, Rockefeller, and Soros Foundations.
-Her recent work includes Change of State: Information, Policy, and Power (MIT Press, 2007/2009) and the edited volumes Communication Researchers and Policy-making (MIT Press, 2003), Biotechnology and Communication: The Meta-Technologies of Information (Erlbaum, 2004), and The Emergent Global Information Policy Regime (Palgrave Macmillan, 2004).
-In recent years, Braman has also served as the Freedom of Expression Professor at the University of Bergen (Norway), visiting professor at the Federal University of Rio de Janeiro (Brazil), and visiting professor and FIRST Scholar at the University of Colorado-Boulder.
+Braman's work and research on information policy, the macro-level effects of digital technologies and their policy implications has been supported by the United States National Science Foundation, the First Amendment Fund, and by the Ford, Rockefeller, and Soros Foundations.
+She was previously the Freedom of Expression Professor at the University of Bergen (Norway), visiting professor at the Federal University of Rio de Janeiro (Brazil), and visiting professor and FIRST Scholar at the University of Colorado-Boulder.

-Among Braman's noteworthy achievements, she has served as chair of the Communication Law & Policy Division of the International Communication Association, sits on the editorial boards of nine scholarly journals, and in 1997-1998 designed and implemented the first graduate-level program in telecommunication and information policy on the African continent, for the University of South Africa.
+Braman has served as chair of the Communication Law & Policy Division of the International Communication Association and chair of the law section of the International Association of Media and Communication Research, sits on the editorial boards of nine scholarly journals, and in 1997-1998 designed and implemented the first graduate-level program in telecommunication and information policy on the African continent, for the University of South Africa.

-Prior to her current appointment, Braman was a professor of communication at the University of Wisconsin-Milwaukee, served as Reese Phifer Professor at the University of Alabama, Henry Rutgers Research Fellow at Rutgers University, research assistant professor at the University of Illinois Urbana-Champaign, and the Silha Fellow of Media Law and Ethics at the University of Minnesota.
+Prior to her current appointment, Braman was a professor of Telecommunication Media Studies in the Department of Communication at Texas A&M University, Professor of Communication at the University of Wisconsin–Milwaukee, served as Reese Phifer Professor of Telecommunication at the University of Alabama, Henry Rutgers Research Fellow at Rutgers University, research assistant professor at the University of Illinois Urbana-Champaign, and the Silha Fellow of Media Law and Ethics at the University of Minnesota.

+Awards

+Among Braman's noteworthy achievements, she received the 2022 ICA Edwin C. Baker Award and the 2022 ICA Fellows Book Award for her book Change of State: Information, Policy, and Power (MIT Press, 2006).